-Because Figure 1 and the results of Tables 6 and 7 suggest that OECD countries are best examined separately, we next focus in more detail exclusively on the OECD sample.
-For this purpose we run alternative models.
-We first run again a Tobit model with all variables, expecting, like for the entire sample, non-significant results due to multicollinearity between social safety spending and GDP per capita.
-In a second model, we re-run the first model, similar to Model II of the entire sample, with orthogonalized values of GDP per capita (reestimated for the OECD sample).
+We first run a Tobit model with all variables, expecting non-significant results due to multicollinearity between social safety spending and GDP per capita.
+In a second model, we rerun the first model with orthogonalized values of GDP per capita.
 In a third step, we run the specification of Model II as a simple OLS model, whose squared inverse residuals we use as the weights in a fourth model of a weighted least square estimation.
 This fourth model serves the purpose of detecting a possible small sample bias.
 In a fifth and sixth model, we specify again a Tobit model in which we also address simultaneity between social safety spending and foreign fighters per million (model 6 shows the results of model 5 with robust standard errors).

 The basic idea for simultaneity between the two variables is straightforward.
 As social safety spending increases, this is likely a response to rising unemployment, which in turn is a major driver of expat jihadism.
 A Hausman test for endogeneity also confirms simultaneity between social safety spending and foreign fighters.
 We instrumentalize social safety spending with the 2011-2015 average values of "Population ages 65 and above (% of total)" and "Life expectancy at birth, total (years)" from the World Bank Development Indicators Database.
-Table 8 shows the correlation matrix of social safety spending, foreign fighters per million, and the two instruments.
+Table 5 shows the correlation matrix of social safety spending, foreign fighters per million, and the two instruments.
 It shows that the instruments are highly correlated with social safety spending but little with foreign fighters.
-Table 9 shows the OLS regression results of social safety spending against the two instruments.
-Table 10 summarizes the regression results associated with the various specifications.
+Table 6 shows the OLS regression results of social safety spending against the two instruments.
+Table 7 summarizes the regression results associated with the various specifications.